MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-purchase-store.md

 keywords:
 ---

-# Add store apps to Intune
+# Purchase store apps in Intune

 Many of the standard store apps displayed within the Intune console are freely available for you to add and deploy to members of your organization.
-You also have options to purchase store apps for each device platform.
+In addition, you can purchase store apps for each device platform.

-The following table provides the different categories avilable for store apps:
+The following table provides the different categories available for store apps:

 | Store   app category | Description |
 |---|---|